-There may be some tasks listed that do not apply to your farm.
+All tasks that require written procedures are highlighted in the Cleaning and Maintenance Program PRO 003.
+It is possible that there may be some tasks listed that do not apply to your farm.
 If this is the case, you are exempt from that program requirement.
 For example, if you do not perform water treatment because your water test results show that your water is potable as is, you are not required to describe how you sanitize your water supply.